First Community Bancshares: History

 In 2009, First Community completed a $10.5 million deal for TriStone Community Bank, increasing the number of Forsyth County branches from four to six.
 TriStone chief executive Simpson "Skip" Brown Jr. became the First Community Piedmont Triad regional president, and the bank's North Carolina headquarters moved to the former TriStone branch on Jonestown Road.

 On March 1, 2012, it was announced that First Community would purchase Richmond-based Peoples Bank of Virginia, with four branches and $286 million in assets, in a $40.6 million deal.

-On June 8, 2012, Whiteville, North Carolina-based Waccamaw Bank, which had three branches in Myrtle Beach, South Carolina, failed, reopening as First Community Bank on June 11 after a deal with the FDIC.
+On June 8, 2012, Whiteville, North Carolina–based Waccamaw Bank, which had three branches in Myrtle Beach, South Carolina, failed, reopening as First Community Bank on June 11 after a deal with the FDIC.
 Waccamaw had operated for 14 years and had 16 branches in all, with $533.1 million in assets and $472.7 million in deposits.

 In 2014, First Community announced it would buy Bank of America branches with $440 million in deposits located in Abingdon, Blacksburg, Gate City, Hillsville, Pulaski and Wytheville in Virginia and Mount Airy in North Carolina.

 On December 15, 2014, 13 branches of First Community began operating as CresCom Bank after the Carolina Financial Corp. subsidiary completed a $7 million purchase.
 The branches, with $230 million in deposits, included six in Brunswick County, North Carolina, four others in North Carolina, and three in South Carolina.

-On March 4, 2016, First Community and First Bancorp announced a deal in which First Community would sell all three of its branches in Winston-Salem, and one each in Huntersville, North Carolina and Mooresville, North Carolina to First Bancorp.
+On March 4, 2016, First Community and First Bancorp announced a deal in which First Community would sell all three of its branches in Winston-Salem, and one each in Huntersville, North Carolina, and Mooresville, North Carolina, to First Bancorp.
 Deposits at these branches totaled $130 million.
 First Bancorp would sell seven Virginia branches to First Community.
 With deposits totaling $150 million, these were located in Abingdon, Blacksburg, Christiansburg, Fort Chiswell, Radford, Salem and Wytheville.

 In 2019 it was announced that First Community Bank and Highlands Union Bank were to merge.
 As a result all fifteen existing Highlands Union Bank locations were renamed to First Community Bank and continued operations under the new name.
 Highlands Union Bank had total assets of about $612 million as of June 30, 2019.

-On November 18, 2022, Surrey Bancorp of Mount Airy, North Carolina announced a $113.2 million deal with First Community Bank expected to be completed in the second quarter of 2023.
-The deal would give First Community $500 million more in assets and increase the number of North Carolina branches from 5 to 11.
+On November 18, 2022, Surrey Bancorp of Mount Airy, North Carolina, announced a $113.2 million deal with First Community Bank expected to be completed in the second quarter of 2023.
+The deal was completed April 21, 2023 and the six branches opened as First Community branches April 24, giving the bank 11 North Carolina locations.
+Total assets increased $482 million.